 In another blog post, which you can read here, I talk all about the benefits of raw milk.
 In that post I go over some ways to be able to get raw milk and cream.
 If you don’t already have a source for it, you can use the information there to help you get started finding a place to buy it.

 I prefer to get a pint or quart of cream from the farm where we get our raw milk.
 But, they don’t always have that available, depending on the time of year and how many cows they’re milking.
 During times like that, I just skim some cream off of the top of one of the jars of raw milk that we get.

-To make sour cream from raw milk that is appropriate for the GAPS diet, we’ll be using activated milk kefir grains.
+- To make sour cream from raw milk that is appropriate for the GAPS diet, make sure to be using activated milk kefir grains.
 In another blog post I talk about how to make kefir with raw milk, and you can read it here.
 Basically, making sour cream with milk kefir grains is the same exact process.